polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 ## An Example

-Let's consider a very simple example.
-Say we have a protocol which provides a public API for a camera session service:
+Consider a protocol which provides a public API for a camera session service:

 ```swift:Camera.swift
 protocol Camera {